Optimal variance stopping with linear diffusions: Introduction

 \section{Introduction}

-In classical optimal stopping problems one seeks a stopping time that optimizes the expectation of some process upon stopping, and optimal stopping with respect to higher moments has only recently been approached (see \cite{Gad15,GadPed15,Pedersen11,PedPes12}).
-In this paper we study the optimal stopping problem of finding a stopping time that maximizes the variance of a general unkilled linear diffusion $X_t$, i.e. we study the problem
+In classical optimal stopping problems one seeks a stopping time that optimizes the expectation of some process upon stopping, and optimal stopping with respect to higher moments has only recently been approached (see \cite{Gad15,GadPed15,Pedersen11,PedPes12, Christensen18}).
+In this paper we study the optimal stopping problem of finding a stopping time that maximizes the variance of a general unkilled linear diffusion $X_t$, i.e. we study the \emph{variance problem}

 where $\mathcal{T}$ is a class of randomized stopping times generated from the filtration of $X$.
-We denote this \textit{the variance problem}.
-The main difficulty in \eqref{eq prob} is the fact that due to the non-linear term on the right hand side, the highly developed machinery for solving classical optimal stopping problems (e.g. \cite{BeiLer00,Pedersen05,Salminen85}) is not readily usable.
+Loosely, a randomized stopping times is a stopping time where one chooses a stopping time using a known probability function.
+The main difficulty in \eqref{eq prob} is the fact that due to the non-linear term on the right hand side, the highly developed machinery for solving classical optimal stopping problems (e.g. \cite{BeiLer00,Pedersen05,Salminen85,PesShi06}) is not readily usable.

 The field of non-linear optimal stopping is new and thus present work deals with basic questions.
 The main importance on the results is thus the structure of solutions and the identification of tools for solution methods, rather than the specific solutions.
 However, the variance stopping problem is also interesting in its own right: Variance may be seen as a measure of risk and by maximizing the variance we get a tight upper bound for this risk.